 Wealthsimple is a popular investment platform.
 More specifically, it’s a robo-advisor that uses algorithms to make trading decisions for investors.

-The investment platform offers a Halal investment portfolio that is not only optimized for performance, but for investments that are in compliance with Islamic law.
-All investments are carefully reviewed by unbiased Shariah scholars and are not involved in any restricted categories, like gambling or pork production, nor do they earn significant income from loan interest.
+This investment platform offers a Halal investment portfolio that is not only optimized for performance but also for investments that comply with Islamic law.
+All investments are carefully reviewed by unbiased Sharia scholars and are not involved in any restricted categories, like gambling or pork production, nor do they earn significant income from loan interest.

 Wealthsimple’s Halal investing makes it easy for investors to quickly obtain a diversified investment portfolio of stocks that have already been screened for compliance with Sharia law.
 Investments can also be held inside a TFSA or RRSP.